anilsakr/anilsakr/README.md

 ### Hello 👋 I'm Anil Saripiralla

 I am a Tech Enthusiast with over 10+ years of experience in DevOps, Agile methodologies, SDLC.
-I have hands-on experience supporting, automating, and optimizing mission-critical deployments in cloud, leveraging configuration management, CI/CD, and DevOps processes.
+I have hands-on experience Implementing, automating, and optimizing mission-critical deployments in cloud, leveraging configuration management, CI/CD, and DevOps processes.
 I have multi-cloud knowledge like AWS, Azure, GCP and have managed, monitored & troubleshooted the Cloud & Database Server 24/7 to minimize downtime and maximize high availability.